dcunited001/dcunited001.github.io/_drafts/matroids.md

   - Analogy for these Equations and their solutions as surfaces similar to grids of reflective spheres

+- cubic/quartic hermitian & unitary matrices
+  - and the variety of surface trajectories along hermitian/unitary surfaces

+- hermitions must lie along particular surfaces in the solution space for quantum equations (this is "literally what _it_ *is*...")
+  - depending on the degree of complexity of the hermition's parameters, they lie along various connected surfaces
+    - these sol'n space "surfaces" are related as part of a manifold, with its own set of metrics _combinatorially generable_ per the specifics of the solution space considered
+  - these surfaces of high-dimensional manifolds intersect in various ways.
+    - are these connections the root of lie algebras and connected to representation theory?
+    - are [some of] these manifolds "connected" spaces?
+      - that is, could they (or do they always) form the basis of reimannian manifolds?

 - can hermitian matrices have irrational components (yes) and if so, how are they qualitatively different?
+  - connect to lie algebra
+  - dimensionality of hermitian matrices (nxn) and variety of surfaces

 ### Automated Theorum Proving and Computer Algebra